Houses in multiple occupation (HMO)

 Cohesive

-Houses occupied on a shared basis.
-These would normally be occupied by members of a defined social group for example students or a group of young single adults.
-The occupiers have use of a bedroom but would share other facilities including a communal living space.
+Houses are occupied on a shared basis.
+These are normally occupied by members of a social group, for example students or a group of young adults.
+The occupiers have use of a bedroom but share other facilities including a communal living space.

 Non-cohesive

-Houses occupied as individual rooms where there is some exclusive occupation.
-Usually bedroom or living room and some sharing of amenities such as a bathroom or toilet and kitchen.
+Houses are occupied as individual rooms, where there is some exclusive occupation.
+Usually, there are bedrooms or living rooms and some sharing of amenities such as a bathroom or toilet and kitchen.
 Each occupant lives otherwise independently of all others.

 Mandatory licensing